-As shown in the example below, the former constraint structure is more general than the latter; that is, if $Y$ satisfies the upper bounds constraint for each object, then it satisfies the general upper bounds constraint.
+As shown in the example below, the former constraint structure is more general than the latter; that is, if $Y$ satisfies the general upper bounds constraint for each object type, then it also satisfies the general upper bounds constraint.

-Okumura (2019) and Kamada and Kojima (2024) consider the set of (pure) assignments satisfying the general upper bounds constraint for each object in the unit-demand case.
-Imamura and Kawase (2025) also study the set of assignments that satisfies the general upper bounds constraint, though their model is likewise restricted to the unit-demand case.
+Okumura (2019) and Kamada and Kojima (2024) consider the set of (pure) assignments satisfying the general upper bounds constraint for each object type in the unit-demand case.
+Imamura and Kawase (2025) study the set of assignments that satisfy the general upper bounds constraint, though their model is also restricted to the unit-demand case.

 We consider the difference of these constraints by introducing an example.